ScopeFoundry/scopefoundry.github.io/content/en/docs/500_demopico-docs/_index.md

 ---

 {{% pageinfo color="info" %}}
 This is the documentation of a workshop conducted in Summer 2024.
-To follow this workshop you will the hardwares specified [here](http://localhost:1313/docs/500_demopico-docs/100_demo_pico_hw/#hardware-overview)
+To follow this workshop you need hardwares specified [here](/docs/500_demopico-docs/100_demo_pico_hw/#hardware-overview)
 {{% /pageinfo %}}